kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-10-generating-sprites.markdown

 All development tasks are done now.
 We have got a running development server, tasks to create the Jekyll site and all assets and tasks for linting, sprite and vector font creation.

 Next I will write the tasks needed to get production ready code.

+## Conclusion
+This concludes the 10th part of my series *Introduction to Gulp.js*.
+Today we learned how to create CSS image sprites with Gulp and Spritesmith.